Moobell1212/5-day-weather-forecast/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Contributing
-If there are any suggestions for improoving this README generator:
+If there are any suggestions for improoving this weather forecast project:
 <ol>
 <li>Fork the project</li>
 <li>Create your branch</li>